For the average NFL game, bettors have dozens of bets to consider. On Super Bowl Sunday, the prop bets climb into the hundreds.

 Super Bowl Gatorade shower props

 Since the 1980s, a common tradition on the winning sideline at the Super Bowl has called for the head coach to receive a dousing of Gatorade.
 Yep, you can bet on that, too.
-Here’s what the odds looked like at FanDuel last year:
+Here’s what the odds looked like at FanDuel one year:

 And at the end of the game, Los Angeles Rams head coach Sean McVay received a blue Gatorade shower.
 At Super Bowl prop odds of +300, the return was solid, with those who dropped $20 on this prop receiving $80 back.